SensesProject/enduse-sector/README.md

 # Enduse Sector Risks Module

-This repository contains the code for [*Transition Risks – Enduse Sector Transformation*](https://climatescenarios.org/end-use), a learn module on finance risks related to transitions in the power sector.
+This repository contains the code for [*Transition Risks – Enduse Sector Transformation*](https://climatescenarios.org/end-use), a learn module on finance risks related to transitions in the Enduse sector.
 It is part of the [SENSES Toolkit](https://climatescenarios.org/).

 ## License